lope/WPextUsers/README.md

 #WPextUsers
 This is a Wordpress hack that allows you to have multiple WP installs (each with their own separate files and DB for content) and they all share one DB for user information.
+This allows each user to have a single login for multiple wordpress sites.
 The hack modifies Wordpress installations to refer to an external database when accessing the **wp_users** and **wp_usermeta** tables.

 ###Project goals (have been met)
 * Create a proof of concept